ruu9211/dublin-bikes-coffee-shops/README.md

 Once the dataset was cleaned, three key metrics were calculated for each bike station area based on the filtered coffee shop data:

-* The count of coffee shops within a 350‑meter radius.
+* The count of coffee shops within a 350m radius.
 * The minimum distance from the bike station to the closest coffee shop.
 * The average rating of all coffee shops within that radius.

 ### Step 3: Data Combination

 After collecting and cleaning the datasets, the next step was to integrate the information from the CityBikes API with the coffee shop data obtained from the Yelp API.
 This involved joining the two datasets based on matching latitude and longitude coordinates for each bike station.
-The result was a consolidated dataset where every bike station record included its total number of bike slots, the count of shops within 350 meters, the average rating of those shops, and the minimum distance to the closest one.
+The result was a consolidated dataset where every bike station record included its total number of bike slots, the count of shops within 350m, the average rating of those shops, and the minimum distance to the closest one.
 This combined dataset served as the foundation for all subsequent analysis and modelling.

 ### Step 4: Exploratory Data Analysis